View current course offerings at the Office of the Registrar.

 GCHB 8250 Advanced Research Methods in Global Health (3) This course is intended for upper-level masters students interested in applied research methods and doctoral students working towards their dissertations.
 The focus is on providing skills for conducting program, impact or other forms of evaluation using econometric methods to analyze health, population and nutrition data.
 Of particular focus will be analyses of population-based household surveys using the Stata 9.0 statistical software package.
 Key topics that will be covered are: research methods and designs, linear regression models with their assumptions and limitations, limited dependent variable models (logit, probit tobit, multinomial logit), instrumental variables and two-stage least squares, sample selection and censored regression models, multilevel models, propensity score matching, applications of program evaluations, and time series analysis with pooled and longitudinal data.
 Faculty: P. Hutchinson.
 Offered: Spring.
 Prerequisite(s): BIOS 6030, BIOS 6040, EPID 6030, or permission of the instructor.

 GCHB 8750 Social Determinants of Health I: Concepts, Theories and Interventions (3) There are four overarching objectives for this course: 1).
 To synthesize knowledge about the empirical etiologic relationship between social determinants and health outcomes.
 2).
 To hypothesize causal chains linking social determinants to health outcomes through the application of relevant social theories.
 3). to examine and critique various approaches to addressing the social determinants of health.
 4). to plan an investigation of at least one social determinant of health within research.
 Faculty: A. Madkour.
-Offered: Special one-time offering Spring 2018 Period 1.
+Offered: Fall.
 Prerequisite(s): GCHB 6030, GCHB 6110, Doctoral Students Only.

 GCHB 8990 Doctoral Independent Study (1-3) Doctoral students and advisor select a topic for independent study and develop learning objectives and the expected final product.
 Faculty: Faculty.
 Offered: Every Semester.
 Prerequisite(s): None.